BestTimesToVisit.com Logo

 Cost:Varies greatly depending on distance and vehicle type; expect to pay around ZAR 100-300 for a typical trip within the city.

 Tip:Always confirm the driver's details match the app before getting in.
-Share your trip details with someone.
+Download the apps before arrival for easier booking.
 Negotiate the fare beforehand with Bolt drivers if using cash, as this is sometimes an option.

 Johannesburg Gautrain

-Cost:Prices vary depending on the distance; check the Gautrain website for fares.
-Purchase tickets via the app or at stations.
+Cost:Prices vary depending on distance; check the Gautrain website for specific fares.
+A single trip from the airport to Sandton is approximately ZAR 150.

 Similar Destinations